ingiio/stakingfacilities-assignment/README.md

 ## Assumptions and Limitations

-The task description references vswitches and VLAN-tagged ports, which is consistent with both Proxmox and VMware infrastructure.
+The task description references vswitches, which I assume is referring to either Proxmox or VMware.
 Since I have Proxmox available locally I used the `bpg/proxmox` Terraform provider.
-If your environment runs VMware vSphere or another hypervisor, the provider block and VM resource in `terraform/main.tf` would need to be adapted — the Ansible playbook is hypervisor-agnostic and requires no changes.
+If your environment runs VMware vSphere or another hypervisor, the provider block and VM resource in `terraform/main.tf` would need to be adapted.

 The VM's external IP is assigned via DHCP, which keeps the Terraform code portable but requires updating the Ansible inventory after each fresh provisioning.